AI Glossary

 AI Governance

-The framework of rules, policies, and processes designed to ensure the responsible and ethical development and deployment of AI technologies.
+The framework of rules, policies, and processes designed to ensure the responsible and ethical development and deployment of AI technologies within an organization or society.

 AI Literacy

-A foundational understanding of AI concepts, capabilities, and limitations, enabling individuals and organizations to effectively engage with AI.
+A foundational understanding of AI concepts, capabilities, and limitations, enabling individuals and organizations to effectively engage with AI technologies and make informed decisions.

 AI-Driven Automation